• Skip to main content

 As long as you have a large enough cooking pot, this is a great dish to double up on for guests as you can prepare all but the stock and apples in advance, meaning you can do all the rest of the prep work before your guests arrive.
 If you do double up, I would advise frying the leek mixture a little longer, about 10 minutes, as there will be so much of it.
 And definitely oven cook the sausages as you won’t fit them all in frying pan.

-Storing My Sausage, Leek and Apple Casserole
+Storing My Sausage and Apple Stew

 You can store leftovers in an air-tight container or resealable food bag in the fridge for up to 3 days (2 + cook day).
 You can also freeze them, just defrost for 24 hours in the fridge and reheat until steaming hot all the way through.